X1nzhe/NEU-INFO6250-Web-Dev/final/README.md

 ### Pages
 * **Home Page**: Display the header and different views based on user's authentication status and choices.
 The default view is showing `Products`.
 * **Products Page**: Display a list of `Products` available for purchase.
-Users can view product information and add products to their cart.
+Users may view product information and add products to their cart.
+Administrators may delete products, add products and reset the products to the initial stage.
 * **Cart Page**: Display items in the cart.
-Users can update quantities, remove items by setting the items' quantity to zero, and proceed to checkout.
+Users can update quantities, remove items by setting the items' quantity to zero or click `Delete` button, and proceed to checkout.
 * **Login Page**: Form for users to log in.
-* **Orders Page**: Display user's orders. **Visible to admin only**.
+* **Orders Page**: Display users' orders. **Visible to administrators only**.

 ## License
 [MIT License](https://choosealicense.com/licenses/mit/)